hcnode/gopush/README.md

 6. **hook:**

-    include agent middleware `onupgrade-middleware.js` and `agent-middleware.js`, admin middleare `admin-middleware.js`, each of them also have production one(*_production.js), which apply in production environment.
+    include agent middleware `onupgrade-middleware.js` and `agent-middleware.js`, admin middleare `admin-middleware.js`, each of them also have a production copy(*_production.js), which applied in production environment.

     * agent-middleware.js